 Figure 4.
-Colorado statewide hunters and harvest from 1949-2020.
+Colorado statewide hunters and harvest from 1949-2021.

 Since 1999, all mule deer hunting in Colorado is by limited license only.
-In 2020, the estimated harvest from 87,536 deer hunters was 38,899 (Figure 4).
-Based on high observed posthunt sex ratios and a high average hunter success rate of 49% for all rifle seasons in 2020, deer hunting continues to be good.
-Buck/doe ratios have shown a response to our management actions, and Colorado remains a premier destination for deer hunters.
+In 2021, the estimated harvest from 91,175 deer hunters was 40,561 (Figure 4).
+Based on observed post-hunt sex ratios and an average hunter success rate of 50% for all rifle seasons in 2021, deer hunting continues to be good and Colorado remains a premier destination for mule deer hunters.